The Vanderbilt Hillel Team

 Sara Seidman, originally from Jerusalem, Israel, studied education in David Yellen College in Jerusalem.
 She is so excited to be joining the Vanderbilt Hillel team and to experience all of Nashville’s beauty as Hillel’s 2019-2020 Escoll Family Shlicha.
 Sara, in her time in Jerusalem, was a Moishe house resident and organized various activities and programming for the local Jewish community.
 Sara loves to travel and teaching Taekwondo in her spare time.
 She’s looking forward to meeting new people and to sharing her favorite parts of Israeli culture!

 Originally hired as Hillel’s Ezra Springboard Fellow, Emily Kahn-Perry has transitioned to her new role as Coordinator of Jewish Life and Wellness Programming in the summer of 2020.
 Emily attended Indiana University, where she studied human development and family studies and minored in nutrition and psychology.
 At IU, she spent several Shabbat’s at Hillel, participated in Indiana University Dance Marathon, and rode in the Little 500 cycling race.
-Emily has spent the last five summers on staff at URJ Camp Coleman and cannot wait to bring her programming skills to life at Vanderbilt.
+Emily, before transitioning to Hillel, spent five summers on staff at URJ Camp Coleman and brings her camp programming skills to life at Vanderbilt.
 She also participated in the URJ K’lal Yisrael Roswell Fellowship, Cornerstone Fellowship, Olim Fellowship, and is also an NFTY-SAR alumni.
 Emily is the ultimate foodie, a coffee enthusiast, and has been to Israel, Australia, New Zealand, and Vietnam!
 Emily currently oversees all of Vanderbilt Hillel’s major holiday programs and promotes Jewish life and wellness for our students via amazing programs like her Ethics with Emily Torah study.

 Springboard Innovation Fellow